computational-rarity-team/api-tester/README.md

 “Click user avatar on top right of screen” - “Settings” - “Developers” - “Generate new token “.
 Directions from [https://python3-discogs-client.readthedocs.io/en/latest/authentication.html#user-token-authentication](https://python3-discogs-client.readthedocs.io/en/latest/authentication.html#user-token-authentication).

 ### MusicBrain Bootstraps
 Visit the How to page here to learn how to use MusicBrainAPI https://musicbrainz.org/doc/MusicBrainz_API.
-Also visit their documentation for helpful tips on how to config your setup https://python-musicbrainzngs.readthedocs.io/en/v0.7.1/api/#musicbrainzngs.set_useragent
+Also view the API documentation for helpful tips on how to config your setup https://python-musicbrainzngs.readthedocs.io/en/v0.7.1/api/#musicbrainzngs.set_useragent

 ### set up a local venv